Andrew Hore: International

 across the head off the ball.
 The offence - a red card one - was missed by the match referee, Hore faced the judiciary and received an end of season suspension.
-This incident resulted in Davies being taken off of the field and taken to a hospital for further concussion assessment.
+This incident resulted in Davies being taken off the field and taken to a hospital for further concussion assessment.
 He was suspended for 5 weeks following the incident.

 Hore retired after the 2013 match against Ireland, in this match the All Blacks succeeded going an entire calendar year without being defeated, a feat which hasn't been managed since the dawn of the professional era.
 Although in 2014 he was selected by Dean Ryan to play in the Barbarians squad.

-On returning to farming, Hore continued to play club-level rugby, serving as player–coach for the local Maniototo Maggots, later moving on to coach junior rugby for his son’s team.
+On returning to farming, Hore continued to play club-level rugby, serving as player–coach for the local Maniototo Maggots, later moving on to coach junior rugby for his son's team.

 Legal issues

 In 2005, Hore was one of three men convicted and fined for shooting and killing a protected fur seal in New Zealand.
 Judge Rollo described the offending as a "grossly irresponsible, spontaneous act of hooliganism".
 Judge Rollo said he believed the aggravating features of the offending were the number of shots fired, the close proximity to the public and the fact that the area in which they were shooting was world-renowned for its wildlife.

 In 2015 he was convicted of supplying firearms to an unlicensed person.